-3.1 Initializing candidate visual chains
+3.1.
+Initializing candidate visual chains

 A visual attribute can potentially exhibit large appearance variations across the attribute spectrum.
-Take the high-at-the-heel attribute as an example: high-heeled shoes have strong vertical gradients while flat-heeled shoes have strong horizontal gradients.
+Take the highat-the-heel attribute as an example: high-heeled shoes have strong vertical gradients while flat-heeled shoes have strong horizontal gradients.
 However, the attribute's appearance will be quite similar in any local region of the attribute spectrum.
-Therefore, to capture the attribute across its entire spectrum, we sort the image collection based on predicted attribute strength (we elaborate below), and generate candidate visual chains via iterative refinement; i.e., we start with short but visually homogeneous chains of image regions in a local region of the attribute spectrum, and smoothly grow them out to cover the entire spectrum.
+Therefore, to capture the attribute across its entire spectrum, we sort the image collection based on (predicted) attribute strength and generate candidate visual chains via iterative refinement; i.e., we start with short but visually homogeneous chains of image regions in a local region of the attribute spectrum, and smoothly grow them out to cover the entire spectrum.
 We generate multiple chains because (1) appearance similarity does not guarantee relevance to the attribute (e.g., a chain of blank white patches satisfies this property perfectly but provides no information about the attribute), and (2) some attributes are better described with multiple image regions (e.g., the attribute "eyes open" may better be described with two patches, one on each eye).
-We will describe how to select the relevant ones among the multiple candidate chains in Sec.
+We will describe how to select the relevant chains in Sec.
 3.3.